ebrugulec/business-meeting-phrases/README.md

 - Could you explain that in another way, please?
 - I'm afraid I didn’t get that.

-## How to interrupt someone in a meeting?
+## How to interrupt someone in a meeting? :mega:

 - Excuse me, but I have a quick question.
 - I'm sorry to interrupt, but I have something to add.